 where $\delta(\vec{x} - \vec{x}_n(t))$ is three-dimensional delta function, $m_n, e_n, \vec{x}_n(t)$, and $\vec{v}_n = d\vec{x}_n(t)/dt$ denote the mass, charge, position, and the velocity of the $n$th particle, respectively.
-To evaluate radiation fields arising from an external sources Eq. (\ref{CD11}) we need the velocity $\vec{v}_n$ and the position $\vec{x}_n$ as a function of lab frame time $t$.
-It is generally accepted by physics community that equation of motion, which describes how coordinates of the particle carrying the charge change with time $t$, is described by corrected Newton's second law Eq. (\ref{N1}).
+To evaluate radiation fields arising from external sources Eq. (\ref{CD11}) we need the velocity $\vec{v}_n$ and the position $\vec{x}_n$ as a function of lab frame time $t$.
+It is generally accepted by the physics community that the equation of motion, which describes how coordinates of the particle carrying the charge change with time $t$, is described by corrected Newton's second law Eq. (\ref{N1}).

-This coupling of Maxwell's equations and corrected Newton's equation is commonly accepted as useful method in accelerator physics and, in particular, in analytical and numerical calculations of radiation properties.
-Such approach to relativistic dynamics and electrodynamics usually forces the accelerator physicist to believe that the design of particle accelerators possible without detailed knowledge of the theory of relativity.
+This coupling of Maxwell's equations with the corrected Newtonian equation is widely recognized as a valuable approach in accelerator physics, particularly in analytical and numerical studies of radiation properties.
+This method of treating relativistic dynamics and electrodynamics often leads accelerator physicists to assume that designing particle accelerators is possible without a deep understanding of the theory of relativity.

-However, there is a common mistake made in accelerator physics connected with the difference between $\vec{x}(t)$ and $\vec{x}_{cov}(t)$ trajectories.
-Let us look at this difference from the point of view of electrodynamics of relativistically moving charges.
-To evaluate fields arising from external sources we need to know their velocity and positions as a function of the lab frame time $t$.
-Suppose one wants to calculate properties of radiation.
-Given our previous discussion the question arises, whether one should solve the usual Maxwell's equations in the lab frame with current and charge density created by particle moving along non-covariant trajectories like $\vec{x}(t)$.
-We claim that the answer to this question is negative.
-This algorithm for solving usual Maxwell's equations in the lab frame, which is considered in all standard treatments as relativistically correct, is at odds with the principle of relativity.
-This essential point has never received attention in the physical community.
-Only the solution of the dynamics equations in covariant form gives the correct coupling between the usual Maxwell's equations and particle trajectories in the lab frame.
+However, a common misconception in accelerator physics arises from the distinction between the trajectories $\vec{x}(t)$ and $\vec{x}_{cov}(t)$.
+To examine this issue from the perspective of electrodynamics of relativistically moving charges, consider the evaluation of fields generated by external sources.
+This requires knowledge of their velocity and position as functions of the lab-frame time $t$.
+Now, suppose one aims to compute the properties of radiation.
+Given our previous discussion, an important question emerges: Should one solve Maxwell’s equations in the lab frame using the current and charge density associated with a particle moving along the non-covariant trajectory $\vec{x}(t)$?
+We argue that the answer is no.